Kyoto-Inspired Coffee Roaster Cafe At Jurong Has Zen Japanese Vibes & Hokkaido Milk Matcha Lattes

 Joining the list of “Japan-in-Singapore” establishments is Suzuki Coffee, a coffee roaster cafe with serious Kyoto vibes in a secluded spot at Jurong.
 With lattes made using Hokkaido milk and uji matcha from Kyoto itself - along with traditional Japanese-inspired decor - this is as close to the real deal as it gets!

-P.S.: You'll also wanna check out our list of new cafes & restaurants in May 2021!
+P.S.: You'll also wanna check out our list of 10 new romantic restaurants in Singapore!

 Read on to find out more about Suzuki Coffee in Singapore!

 While this cafe might appear new to us, Suzuki Coffee has actually been around since 1970.
 In fact, they’re one of the oldest coffee roasters in Singapore, and have supplied to prestigious companies like Singapore Airlines and various 5-star hotels.
 Their in-house factory is located on the second floor, where coffee beans are roasted and ground, while the first floor serves as their cafe space.

 Previously, the cafe had a standard modern look, but they’ve since undergone a total makeover and now boast Japanese vibes with wooden furnishing, bonsai trees, noren curtains - it’s the epitome of zen!
 The theme holds true for both the exterior and interior of the cafe, and even the short industrial building its housed in sort of resembles the more contemporary, refurbished shophouses in Kyoto.